Vladimir Putin biography

 Putin went on to write that the U.S.'s intention to strike Syria under the claim that Bashar al-Assad used the chemical weapons on civilians might be misplaced, with the more likely explanation being the unauthorized use of the weapons by Syrian rebels.
 He closed the piece by welcoming the continuation of an open dialogue between the involved nations to avoid further conflict in the Middle East.

 2014 Winter Olympics

-Russia has been selected as the host country for the 2014 Winter Olympics.
-The games will be held in Sochi starting on February 6.
-According to NBS Sports, Russia has spent roughly $50 billion in preparations for this international event.
+Russia was selected as the host country for the 2014 Winter Olympics.
+The games were held in Sochi, beginning on February 6.
+According to NBS Sports, Russia spent roughly $50 billion in preparations for this international event.

-There were some rumblings about possible boycots the Olympics over Russia's laws against homosexuality.
+There was controversy surrounding the 2014 Olympics being in Russia, with the threat of possible boycotts because of Russia's laws against homosexuality.
 In October 2013, Vladimir Putin tried to allay some of these concerns, saying "We will do everything to make sure that athletes, fans and guests feel comfortable at the Olympic Games regardless of their ethnicity, race or sexual orientation," in an interview broadcast on Russian television.